chiricoiu/chiricoiu/README.md

 I’m Christian.
 Mechanical engineer & currently working at [OSE Engineering](http://ose-engineering.fr/) as a developer.

-You won´t find much here since I mainly use Gitlab to host my repos.I'm not using github to keep track of my repos anymore. switched to Gitlab
+You won´t find much here since I mainly use Gitlab to host my repos.
+I'm not using github to keep track of my repos anymore.

 [Gitlab](https://gitlab.com/christianhiricoiu) |
 [LinkedIn](https://www.linkedin.com/in/christianhiricoiu27/)